railsbump/app/README.md

 ## Usage

-The app is live at https://railsbump.org/, where you can check a [individual gem](http://railsbump.org/gems/new) or a [whole Bundler lockfile](http://railsbump.org/lockfiles/new) (Gemfile.lock).
+The app is live at https://railsbump.org/, where you can check an [individual gem](http://railsbump.org/gems/new) or a [whole Bundler lockfile](http://railsbump.org/lockfiles/new) (Gemfile.lock).

 ## Behind the scenes